Burger King leaves work experience scheme for jobless

 The government said those campaigning against it should think carefully about the consequences of their actions.

 Burger King said it registered for the voluntary Get Britain Working programme six weeks ago, but had not recruited anyone since.

-"Given the recent concerns expressed by the public we have decided to no longer have any involvement in the programme," it said in a statement.'Some commitment'
+"Given the recent concerns expressed by the public we have decided to no longer have any involvement in the programme," it said in a statement.

 Participants continue to receive jobseeker's allowance (JSA) and may receive a contribution to travel or childcare costs.